Monster: The Jeffrey Dahmer Story

+The season received four nominations at the 80th Golden Globe Awards, including for the Best Limited or Anthology Series or Television Film, with Peters winning for Best Actor – Miniseries or Television Film.
+It received six nominations at the 75th Primetime Emmy Awards, including Outstanding Limited or Anthology Series and Outstanding Lead Actor in a Limited or Anthology Series or Movie for Peters.
+Ultimately, Nash won for Outstanding Supporting Actress in a Limited or Anthology Series or Movie.

+The second season of the anthology, Monsters: The Lyle and Erik Menendez Story (2024), is based on the murder case of the Menendez brothers and was released on September 19, 2024.
+The third season of the anthology, Monster: The Ed Gein Story (2025), is based on the murders committed by Ed Gein and was released on October 3, 2025.

 Synopsis

-The series is about the life of Jeffrey Dahmer, and how he became one of the most notorious serial killers in America.
+The season focuses on the life of Jeffrey Dahmer, and how he became one of the most notorious serial killers in America.
 His murders were executed in Bath Township, Ohio, West Allis, Wisconsin, and Milwaukee, Wisconsin between 1978 and 1991.
-The series dramatizes instances where Dahmer was nearly apprehended until his ultimate conviction and death.
-It also explores how police incompetence and apathy contributed to enabling his crimes.
+The season dramatizes instances where Dahmer was nearly apprehended until his ultimate conviction and death.
+It also explores how police racial bias and apathy contributed to enabling his crimes.